Phoenix Suns: 1992–1996: The Charles Barkley era

 The Suns continued to be successful in the regular season, going 178–68 during the 1992–93, 1993–94, and 1994–95 seasons.
-They continued to bolster their roster by adding players such as A. C. Green, Danny Manning, Wesley Person, Wayman Tisdale, and Elliot Perry.
+They continued to bolster their roster by adding players such as A.C.
+Green, Danny Manning, Wesley Person, Wayman Tisdale, and Elliot Perry.
 Despite a Pacific Division title in 1995, the Suns were eliminated in consecutive Western Conference Semifinal rounds by the Houston Rockets, both series going a full seven games.
 Manning was rarely at full strength with the Suns, injuring his ACL in 1995 just before the All-Star break.
 In both years, the Suns led the series by two games at one point (2–0 in 1994, 3–1 in 1995) only to see the Rockets come back to win each series.

 At the end of the 1994–95 season, Phoenix general manager Bryan Colangelo, the son of Jerry, initiated an eventually costly trade, sending the All-Star Majerle and a first-round draft pick to the Cleveland Cavaliers in exchange for John "Hot Rod" Williams.
 Majerle was a fan favorite in Phoenix and in the Suns' locker room.
-The trade was made to address the Suns' need of a shot-blocking center but Majerle's presence was missed and Williams's production never met expectations.
+The trade was made to address the Suns' need of a shot-blocking center but Majerle's presence was missed and Williams's production never met expectations due to injuries.

 The 1995–96 season was a disappointing year for the Suns, despite drafting NBA All-Rookie First Team member Michael Finley, who became unavailable for the playoffs due to injury.
 The Suns posted a 41–41 record and were eliminated in the first round of the playoffs by the San Antonio Spurs.
 Westphal was fired midway through the season and replaced by Fitzsimmons, his third stint as head coach.
-A combination of front office unrest, along with the dwindling possibility of winning a championship, led to turmoil in Barkley's relationship with Jerry Colangelo, who both spurned each other publicly.
+The office unrest led to turmoil in Barkley's relationship with Jerry Colangelo, who both spurned each other publicly.
 This led to Barkley being traded to Houston for Sam Cassell, Robert Horry, Mark Bryant, and Chucky Brown.
-Three of the four players were not with the franchise one year later, and two of the most talented players (Horry and Cassell) constantly clashed with the coach and seemed to be a negative influence in the locker room.
+Three of the four players were not with the franchise one year later.